 “Black Sunday” is a great film from the 1970s about terrorism, terrorists (both domestic and foreign) and anti-terrorism.
-It stands the test of time better than many films and, with the upcoming Super Bowl, it’s quite topical this time of each year because terrorism just never goes away.
-“Black Sunday” has enough subplots and wonderful acting to energize most film buffs and is therefore solid on a variety of levels.
+It stands the test of time better than many films because of its quality and John Frankenheimer’s direction and, with the upcoming Super Bowl, it’s always quite topical this time of each year because terrorism just never goes away.
+“Black Sunday” has enough subplots and wonderful acting to energize most film buffs and is therefore solid on a variety of levels and not just a shoot-’em-up action flick.
+Back then, action was important, but so was the overall quality of many “action” flicks.
 But, remember, you can’t shoot the blimp down, “it’s filled with helium.”

 (1977; rated R; 143 minutes; directed by John Frankenheimer and starring Robert Shaw, Bruce Dern and Marthe Keller)

 TERRORISM ISN’T ANYTHING NEW

 (NOTE: I first revised this review on Aug.
 17, 2014, and then again on Jan.
 25, 2016, by updating links, corrected some grammar and added some insight and trivia.
 I further expanded the same things on Feb.
 3, 2018.)

 The 1970s brought the emergence of worldwide terrorism and at the pinnacle of the killing and cruel brutality was Black September, a fanatical offshoot of the Palestine Liberation Organization (but, of course, denied by PLO propaganda).
 It was proud to evoke fear and terror while making AK-47s the trademark weapon for terrorists and the image of wantonly murdering innocent people.